Benefits of Word of Mouth Marketing (and How To Overcome Its Drawbacks)

 • Satisfied customers sharing their positive experiences with personal contacts

-What are the Drawbacks of Word-of-Mouth Marketing?
+What Are the Drawbacks and Benefits of Word-of-Mouth Marketing?

-It can take a long time.
+Drawback: It can take a long time.

 Successful marketing requires the right message in the right place at the right time.
 While word-of-mouth marketing might tick the boxes for “right message” and “right place,” its timing isn’t always best.

-It can spread misinformation.
+Drawback: It can spread misinformation.

 A simple mention of the term “negative online reviews” can send some business owners into a full-blown anxiety attack.
 While everyone wants more reviews, nobody wants to deal with the bad ones.
 And the only thing worse than a bad review is an untruthful one.

-It’s difficult to measure.
+Drawback: It can be difficult to measure.

-5 Cases When Word-of-Mouth Marketing Isn’t Enough
+What to Do When Word-of-Mouth Marketing Isn't Enough

 1. You're a well-established brand.

-Once you’ve achieved a certain level of brand recognition, word-of-mouth may get your name on the short list, but it won’t make the sale.
-In this case, you need to delve into multichannel efforts that can help amplify the movement your word-of-mouth efforts began.
+Once you’ve achieved a certain level of brand recognition, word-of-mouth may get your name on the shortlist, but it won’t make the sale.
+In this case, you need to delve into multichannel efforts that can help amplify the movement your word-of-mouth efforts began and ensure you remain top-of-mind.
+For example, you may maintain a robust LinkedIn presence, deliver a weekly newsletter with guidance on solving common challenges, and advertise on a popular podcast relevant to your industry.

-2. You need to generate revenue fast.
+2. You need to increase sales fast.

 4. You're trying to enter a new market.